tartley/tartley.github.io/posts/soma.md

 expression on my face, as I hid in a dark cupboard waiting for the slithering sounds behind me to go away.

-Spurring through this environment are not just threats to our immediate survival, but also the adoption of a project, to launch into space a solar-powered simulation, hosting all the last remaining brain scans of the now-defunct human race, known as the 'ARK'.
+Spurring us through this environment are not just threats to our immediate survival, but also the adoption of a project, to launch into space a solar-powered simulation, hosting all the last remaining brain scans of the now-defunct human race, known as the 'ARK'.
 This will allow the on-board sims